Conleth: Life

 While living in seclusion at Old Connell on the River Liffey in what is now Newbridge Conleth was persuaded by Saint Brigid to make sacred vessels for her convent.
 Conleth, Tassach of Elphin (Saint Patrick's craftsman), and Daigh (craftsman of Ciarán of Saigir) were acclaimed the "three chief artisans of Ireland" during their period.
 Conleth was head of the Kildare school of metal-work and penmanship.
 According to Brigid's biographer, Cogitosus, a community of monks grew up which, under his guidance, excelled in the making of beautiful chalices and other metal objects needed in the church, and in the writing and ornamentation of missals, gospels, and psalters.
 A product of Saint Conleth's metalwork for which he is noted is the crozier that he fashioned for Saint Finbarr of Termonbarry.

 The Diocese of Kildare appears to have been founded around 490, by Conleth who, with the assistance of St. Bridget, then presiding over the monastery, erected the cathedral and became first bishop.
 Cogitosus, in his Life of Brigid, says he was invited by Brigit to become bishop of her double monastery at Kildare.

 Conleth died when he was attacked by wolves in the forests of Leinster on pilgrimage to Rome on 4 May 519 and was buried nearby.
+A vellum fragment inscribed with his name has been dated to c.700 AD.
 In 799 his relics were transported and laid beside Brigid's in the great cathedral in Kildare.
 His relics were finally laid to rest in Connell in 835 to protect the inhabitants from invading Danes.